 As Gary Larson has observed, “cow” is an inherently funny word.
 Even without the absurdly high production values, the cow abduction site would still be amusing. [requires Flash]

 NIGELLA: But it’s my favourite dress!
 POOTERGEEK: Never mind, it’s only mayonnaise.
 Look, let me help you with that zip.
 NIGELLA: Goodness, your fingers are cold.
 Here, I’ll warm them for you.
 POOTERGEEK: That’s very kind, but your hands are full.
 Hey, don’t turn round.
 I’d almost got that thing… Oh.
 I see.
 Gosh.
-It looks like my […]
+It […]

 This is too strange.
 Using digital photography, someone called Wojtek Kwiatkowski has found a way to recreate those paintings of horses they used to sell at the corner shop up the road from my parents’.
 Are the results weirdly beautiful or impossibly naff?